grozo622/NbaDraftProspects/README.md

-# NbaDraftProspects
+Nba Draft Prospects
-Exploratory Data Analysis sample python project of 370 records of NBA draft prospects from 2015-2019
+Exploratory Data Analysis project of 370 records of NBA draft prospects from 2015-2019 By Geoffrey Rozo